Kloeckner Metals upgrades to fiber laser and automation system to get out with the old and in with the new

 The new OPTIPLEX NEXUS FIBER machine cuts faster, pierces faster, it has an overall better edge quality and overall increased thickness capacity as compared to the previous laser-cutting machines.
 Schott explains, “It is also faster than a newer CO2 we have.
 The fiber also has many fewer moving parts and maintenance concerns versus a CO2.

 “We also have increased our cutting capabilities over our older CO2 lasers.
 We are able to cut thinner-gauge material much faster and process some heavier gauges we previously could not cut on our small-format lasers.”
 Kloeckner has expanded their cutting capabilities to include both stainless steel and aluminum with the new Mazak laser.
 The OPTIPLEX NEXUS FIBER allows them to cut mild steel and stainless steel up to 1 inch thick now.

 Kloeckner knew going into this next laser upgrade they wanted automation for the laser.
 What stood out about the Mazak EXTENSIBLE MANUFACTURING CELL (EMC) was the ability to expand with Kloeckner over time.
 The EMC system allows for additions of multiple laser machines and multiple towers.
 The automation’s modular approach allows for Kloeckner to expand over time as their laser-cutting needs change.
 The rugged design and construction of EMC systems deliver high material storage/transfer capacities and a long production life.
 They are available in a variety of 2412, 3015 and 4020 configurations.

 “Because of the cutting speed improvement and material handling, we have been able to get more done with less,” said Schott.

-Original article published in the March issue of Modern Metals Magazine.
+Article published in the March issue of Modern Metals.